giantswarm/docs/src/content/advanced/ingress/configuration/index.md

 The [NGINX-based Ingress Controller](https://github.com/kubernetes/ingress-nginx) has additional configuration options and features that can be customized.
 The functionality is split into two categories:

-- [Per-Service options](#yaml) in each Ingress' YAML definition either directly or via [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).
+- [Per-Service options](#yaml) in each Ingress' YAML definition either directly or via [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) ([Complete list of supported Annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/)).
-- [Global options](#configmap) that influence all Ingresses of a cluster via a ConfigMap.
+- [Global options](#configmap) that influence all Ingresses of a cluster via a ConfigMap ([Complete list of ConfigMap options](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/)).

-**Note**: Some Giant Swarm clusters do not come with an ingress controller pre-installed.
+**Note**: Giant Swarm clusters do not come with an ingress controller pre-installed.
 See our [guide on how to install an ingress from the Giant Swarm Catalog]({{< relref "/getting-started/ingress-controller" >}}).

 ## Per-Service options {#yaml}